uwcse440/web-cse440-wi20/angular-workspace/src/app/assignments/assignment2/assignment2.component.content.md

 <app-assignment-due-text dueText="{{ page.due_project_2p }}"></app-assignment-due-text>

+The goal of this milestone is to effectively communicate your design research in a presentation.

 Prepare a presentation of your process in getting the right design.
 It should encompass all of your work in Assignment 2.

 - Two members of your team should deliver the presentation, each speaking to relatively equal portions.